 Now it’s time to choose a protocol for WordPress.
 If you’re using SSL, then you would use HTTPS.
 If you haven’t purchased an SSL certificate, then HTTP will suit you just fine.
 If you need more information on SSL Certificates than visit our tutorial on What is an SSL Certificate?

 Select an option for Choose Protocol.
-In this case we’re selecting http://.
+In this case, we’re selecting http://.

 And then select your domain under Choose Domain.
-This is domain under which WordPress will be installed.
+This is the domain under which WordPress will be installed.

 If you want WordPress installed in the root directory for your domain, then under In Directory remove wp.
 You can also specify another directory.

-And finally enter a database name.
+And finally, enter a database name.
 The database name cannot be greater than 7 letters.
-In this case I’ve entered wpdb.
+In this case, I’ve entered wpdb.

-Under the Database Settings heading you’ll find Table Prefix.
-This setting is generally left unchanged, and refers to the table prefix for each WordPress table in the WordPress database.
+Under the Database Settings heading, you’ll find Table Prefix.
+This setting is generally left unchanged and refers to the table prefix for each WordPress table in the WordPress database.
 The default is wp_.